-Minnesota is a northern and midwestern and state of the United States, admitted as the 32nd state in May 1858.
+Minnesota is a northern and midwestern state of the United States, admitted as the 32nd state on May 1858.
 It was formed from the eastern portion of the Minnesota Territory.
 Minnesota is famous for several lakes and is popular for the slogan “Land of 10,000 Lakes.”
-It is one of the largest and most populous areas of the US, with the majority of the population living in the Minneapolis-Saint Paul metropolitan area, know as the "Twin Cities."
-The rest of the state is made up of western prairies, and is mostly set aside for intensive agriculture.
+It is one of the largest and most populous areas of the US, with the majority of the population living in the Minneapolis-Saint Paul metropolitan area, known as the "Twin Cities."
+The rest of the state is made up of western prairies and is mostly set aside for intensive agriculture.
 The state of Minnesota has one of the highest rates of voter turn-out and civic participation.

 Although Saint Paul (also written as St. Paul) is not the most populous city in Minnesota, it is the state’s capital.
 With a population of over 304,000 people, it is the second most populous city in state.
 Saint Paul is also the county seat of Ramsey County.
 It was founded as a commercial and transport center by the Native Americans and became famous when it was made Minnesota Territory’s capital.
 Although Minneapolis is more popular, Saint Paul is host to the state government and some significant institutions in Minnesota.
 Regionally, St. Paul is known for some of the biggest attractions in Minnesota, including Xcel Energy Center and the Science Museum.
 Saint Paul, together with the Minneapolis, is also known for high literacy levels.